michael2012z/BitBible/markdown/JPS/files/1Chr.md

 28. These were heads of fathers' houses throughout their generations, chief men; these dwelt in Jerusalem.

-29. And in Gibeon there dwelt the father of Gibeon, Jeiel,See ch.
-9.35. whose wife's name was Maacah;
+29. And in Gibeon there dwelt the father of Gibeon, Jeiel,

 30. and his first-born son Abdon, and Zur, and Kish, and Baal, and Nadab;